The Pros and Cons of Standing All Day

 Standing is a natural human posture and does not pose a health risk in and of itself.
-Nevertheless, standing for extended periods of time can lead to problems including sore feet, swelling of the legs, varicose veins, general fatigue, low back pain, stiffness in the neck and shoulders, as well as other health problems.
+Nevertheless, standing for extended periods can lead to problems including sore feet, swelling of the legs, varicose veins, general fatigue, low back pain, stiffness in the neck and shoulders, and other health problems.

-Most people understand how after a few hours of standing their body begins to tire and hurt.
-While it is not necessarily unhealthy to stand for long periods, you should always listen to your body.
-If you feel tired, take a break from standing by either going for a quick walk or by sitting for 10-15 minutes, especially if you suffer from back pain.
+Most people understand how their body begins to tire and hurt after a few hours of standing.
+While standing for long periods is not necessarily unhealthy, you should always listen to your body.
+If you feel tired, take a break from standing by either going for a quick walk or sitting for 10-15 minutes, especially if you suffer from back pain.

 What Are the Pros and Cons of Standing All Day?

-Pros: Standing may improve blood circulation that could help with cholesterol levels; it also burns more calories than sitting still, which makes standing at work a good solution for weight loss if done correctly.
+Pros: Standing may improve blood circulation, which could help with cholesterol levels; it also burns more calories than sitting still, which makes standing at work a good solution for weight loss if done correctly.

-Cons: One downside is standing too long such (as for an eight-hour shift) can lead to hip pain or low back pain syndrome due to prolonged pressure on certain areas of your feet, such as your toes or ankles.
+Cons: One downside is standing too long (as for an eight-hour shift) can lead to hip pain or low back pain syndrome due to prolonged pressure on specific areas of your feet, such as your toes or ankles.

 Prolonged standing also affects digestion negatively by pushing our stomachs against our diaphragms, inhibiting them, and causing acid reflux.
-Furthermore, prolonged periods of standing increase stress levels leading to gastric ulcers being more common.
+Furthermore, prolonged periods of standing increase stress levels, leading to more common gastric ulcers.

 A standing desk is a good solution for avoiding back pain for some people.
-However, prolonged standing also comes with many of these problems we have outlined.
-For this reason, they may not be the best option for people who have back or knee pain since standing can cause chronic pain in those areas as well.
+However, prolonged standing also comes with many of these outlined problems.
+For this reason, they may not be the best option for people with back or knee pain since standing can also cause chronic pain in those areas.